What We Do…

 What We Do to Make the World a Better Place

 Planning sustainable buildings is a complex.
-Many project participants must be involved, sometimes convinced, many aspects must be considered and weighed up.
+Lots of project participants have to be involved, sometimes even convinced; many aspects have to be considered and weighed.
 But we’re not giving up.
 Because if you consider that the building industry is responsible for the consumption of approx. 50% of all resources and approx. 50% of all energy and, in doing so, produces approx. 60% of all waste, then we are grateful that we can make a difference where it really matters!

 We have been a member of the DGNB since 2009 and support the initiative ‘Phase Sustainability ‘ and ‘Architects declare’.
 We established our own department to advise our colleagues and clients and accompany certification processes or C2C projects in 2013.
-Projects such as the Kreislaufhaus at Zollverein, Moringa, the Beiersdorf Children’s Day Care Centre ‘Troplo Kids, the LVR-Haus at Ottoplatz and many more show that it is worthwhile to integrate sustainability aspects into the planning process at an early stage.
+Projects such as the Kreislaufhaus at Zollverein, Moringa, the Beiersdorf Children’s Day Care Centre ‘Troplo Kids, the LVR building at Ottoplatz and many more show that it worthwhile integrating sustainability aspects into the planning process at an early stage.